Please note that Tapas no longer supports Internet Explorer.

 My father’s next words shattered that hope.
 “Sorry to say this, but we are still only halfway.”

 “Just rest for now, sweetie.
-We can go eat some delicious food later!”
-She sounded cheerful.
+We can go eat something delicious later!”
+Her cheerful voice shook my hair.

 The first silver coin I had gotten was still with me, accompanying me whenever I went out.
 The original idea was to spend it on something or the other, but like magic, the opportunity never came.
 It felt like someone was deliberately stopping me from using this coin, I thought.
-It was now my lucky charm.
+It now acted as my lucky charm.
 Did it do anything?
-Not really, but the thought was fun.
+Not really, but the thought of it was fun.

+I pointed to something plain-looking by the counter.
 “How much for a slice of that cake?”
-I pointed to something plain-looking.

 “That’ll be five silvers.”
 The barista-looking woman answered.